377 MYLAN (Naproxen 250 mg)

-Naproxen is used in the treatment of back pain; sciatica; gout, acute; tendonitis; pain (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
+Naproxen is used in the treatment of back pain; sciatica; gout, acute; ankylosing spondylitis; muscle pain (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
 Risk cannot be ruled out during pregnancy.
 Naproxen 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 377 MYLAN

 - 10.00 mm

 - Nonsteroidal anti-inflammatory agents